LilyTronics/lily_data_logger_software/readme.md

 Instruments are defined in JSON formatted files and can be exported from or imported in to the application.
 This way anyone can create their own instrument files and use them in the application.

-The instrument files can be created using the application.
-There is no need to create a JSON file in a text editor.
+A JSON file can be created in a text editor.

 A number of JSON files are provided with the application.
 These include: